geoffrey4444/spectre-cpp-basics/LessonOutlines/Lesson3.md

     - Make a "double" and "halve" function
   - Using templates: std::array and std::vector demo

-  - Build a complex struct using doubles for re, im part
+  - Challenge: Build a complex struct using doubles for re, im part
     - Add free functions for real, imag, abs, arg, +, -, scale by real factor
     - Challenge: Add functions for *, /
     - Add a print() function that prints complex numbers
     - Template Complex and free functions on type, try with double, int
-  - Import valarray as a stand-in for DataVector
-    - Overload operator<< for valarray
-    - Try out complex valarray
-    - Challenge: try a large complex DataVector...how big before it gets slow?
-    - Bonus challenge: Revisit the integrator from lesson 1.
-Change f(x) to a templated type instead of a function pointer type, and try passing in a struct that has operator() overloaded inside it

   - SpatialVector
     - Start with a 3D vector of doubles